 Your next step is to set up binders or files for the main categories of papers that are coming into your home.
 Start with the following basic categories and add additional binders or files if necessary.

-Home Binder – This binder is for home maintenance records, contact information for services you use and
+Home Binder – This binder is for home maintenance records, home care lists and contact information for services you use regularly.

 Budget Binder- Use this binder to track expenses, file bills to be paid, and set financial goals.
 Read How to Make a Budget Binder for details.